dotnetcore/CAP/docs/content/user-guide/en/cap/configuration.md

 # Configuration

-By default, you can specify configuration when you register CAP services into the IoC container for ASP.NET Core project.
+By default, you can specify configuration when you register CAP services into the DI container for ASP.NET Core project.

 ```c#
 services.AddCap(config=>